UPDATED: 19/09/2022, 9:00 AM

-The Library offers a “click-and-collect” service, where patrons are able to reserve books online from the Council’s website and pick them up in person at the Library customer service area.
+The Library offers a “click-and-collect” service, where patrons are able to reserve books online from the Council’s website and pick them up in person at the Library's customer service area.

-Patrons are reminded that they need to practise good hand hygiene and are urged to use the hand-sanitising products provided at the Library.
+Patrons are asked to practise good hand hygiene and use the hand-sanitising products provided at the Library.